J-Ramalho/industRial/docs/2_toolbox.md

 |suggests |car        |statistics       |3.0-10  |R (>= 3.5.0), carData (>= 3.0-0)              |
 |suggests |RcmdrMisc  |statistics       |2.7-1   |R (>= 3.5.0), utils, car (>= 3.0-0), sandwich |

-In the book text we don't see the loading instructions for the installed packages over and over again everytime an example is given to avoid repetition (e.g. running `library(dplyr)` before each code chunk).
+In the book text we don't see the loading instructions for the installed packages over and over again every time an example is given to avoid repetition (e.g. running `library(dplyr)` before each code chunk).
 Be sure to load at minimum the packages below before trying any example:

     ds_pkgs <- c("tidyverse", "scales", "janitor", "knitr", "stats", "industRial",
       "viridis", "broom", "patchwork")